PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 'mongodb://' + process.env.MONGO_SERVICE_HOST + ':' + process.env.MONGO_SERVICE_PORT + '/audit'
 ```

-Fuge has generated these environment variables from the service definition for us which means that we do not have to have a separate configuration file for our service.
+Fuge generated these environment variables from the service definition for us which means that we do not have to have a separate configuration file for our service.
 We will see in the next recipe on service discovery and in the following chapter on deployment how this is important to ensure a smooth transition for our service from development to a production environment.

 ### There's more
 We are using Fuge to run our microservices in development as a convenience.
 However another approach would be to run the container manually with Docker and remove it from the Fuge config file.
 To run the MongoDB container with Docker execute the following command: